-Sheffield Wednesday v Southampton
+Adams gives Southampton opening win at Sheff Wed

 Post update

-Attempt missed.
-Carlos Alcaraz (Southampton) right footed shot from outside the box is close, but misses to the right.
-Assisted by Ryan Manning with a headed pass.
+Attempt blocked.
+Kyle Walker-Peters (Southampton) right footed shot from the right side of the box is blocked.
+Assisted by Will Smallbone.